 Prospective, open-label, 1:1 randomized controlled trial of Basivertebral nerve (BVN)

 Ablation arm vs Standard Care Control for the treatment of vertebrogenic chronic low back

-open-label trial.
-Subjects in the the RF Ablation arm will receive radiofrequency ablation of
+pain (CLBP).
+Participants in the the BVN Ablation arm will receive radiofrequency ablation of

 the BVN using the Intracept procedure for treatment of up to 4 vertebral bodies (L3 to S1).
-Subjects in the Control arm will

 will be offered optional crossover after 12 months of follow-up with follow-up of 6 months

 – Skeletally mature subjects at least 25 years of age

 – Chronic lower back pain for at least 6 months

 – Failure to respond to at least 6 months of non-operative conservative management

 – Modic changes at vertebral bodies other than L3 to S1